Lead in drinking water

 - Whether your water is hard or soft

 Lead in drinking water has no taste, smell, or unusual appearance.
-However there are a number of things you can to do to check to see if you may have lead in your drinking water.
+Here are some things you can do to check to see if you have lead in your drinking water.

-There are two factors to take into consideration: (1) the age of your property and (2) your existing pipes and/or pipe fittings.
+The two factors in checking for lead pipes are the age of your property and your existing pipes and fittings.

 1. Age of your property

-The use of Lead as a plumbing material was commonplace in properties that were built up to and including the 1970s.
-Therefore if your property was constructed prior to 1970 and you haven’t upgraded or replaced any of your internal plumbing, it is likely you may have lead pipes or fittings containing lead.
+Lead was often used as a plumbing material in properties that were built up to and including the 1970s.
+If your property was constructed before 1970 and you have not upgraded or replaced the internal plumbing, you may have lead pipes or fittings.